bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 ## Installing MySQL

-Depending on your operating system, in order to install MySQL run the following commands.
+Depending on your operating system, to install MySQL run the following commands.

 ### Install MySQL on Ubuntu

-To install MySQL on a Linux or Ubuntu machine run the following commands:
+To install MySQL on a Linux or Ubuntu machine, run the following commands:

 * First update your `apt` repository: